 Potassium Sulfate Production Process:

-The production of this chemical is done in different ways, the reaction of potassium chloride with Langbeinite ore, the reaction of potassium chloride with sulfuric acid or sulfur dioxide, water and oxygen, and also the recycling of sugar waste are some of the methods used to produce this chemical compound.
+The production of this chemical is done in different ways: The reaction of potassium chloride with Langbeinite ore, the reaction of potassium chloride with sulfuric acid or sulfur dioxide, and also the recycling of sugar waste are some of the methods used to produce this chemical compound.

 This known chemical compound has many applications in industry such as Agrochemicals (non-pesticides), Catalysts, Laboratory chemicals